roualdes/bridgestan/docs/languages/julia.md

 param_unconstrain(sm, theta)
 ```

-This turns a vector of constrained params into unconstrained parameters.
+Returns a vector of unconstrained params give the constrained parameters.

 It is assumed that these will be in the same order as internally represented by the model (e.g., in the same order as `param_unc_names(sm)`).
 If structured input is needed, use `param_unconstrain_json`